 The Company established the LTI Plan in the 2017 Reporting Year.
-Under the LTI plan, participants will receive annual grants of Rights over HPI Securities.
-Each Right can be exercised to provide one HPI Security if the performance conditions attached to that Right are satisfied and the Executive remains employed with HPI until the relevant vesting outcomes have been determined.
-In addition, to maximise the alignment of interests between Executives and Securityholders, for the period between vesting and exercise of a Right, the Company will pay the executive an amount equivalent to the distributions paid on a Security over that same period for each Right that vests.
+Under the LTI plan, participants receive grants of Rights over HPI Securities.
+Each Right may be exercised to provide one HPI Security if the performance conditions attached to that Right are satisfied and the Executive remains employed with the HPI Group until the relevant vesting outcomes have been determined.
+To further maximise the alignment of interests between Executives and Securityholders, for the period between vesting and exercise of a Right, the Company will remunerate the executive an amount equivalent to the distributions paid on a Security over that same period for each Right that vests.